EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 token endpoint of the AP.

-A TA MUST NOT use any other channel to the AP, unless it implements AppAuth for the initial authorization of the RO.
+A TA MUST NOT use any other channel to the AP, unless it implements AppAuth for the initial authorization of the RO at the AP.

 A TA MUST always use ```client_secret_jwt``` authentication as specificed by [OIDC Core 1.0, Section 9](http://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).

 ## Trust Agent authorization for a resource owner